If you’re going to do a book signing, you need Jake Jarmel glasses. So I guess I’m ready.

 The boy rounds the corner and knocks the books out the girl’s hands.
 They bend down to pick them up and before they know it, there’s a spark.
-There’s an awkward, yet endearing conversation.
+There’s an awkward, yet endearing, conversation.
 She smiles as he watches her walk away.
 You know right then where the story is going.
 It will be – eventually – a happy ending.

 That’s the movies.
 Let me tell you about my real-life meet cute.

 A couple of years ago my nephew spent the night at our house over Christmas.
 When he said he didn’t care what he had for breakfast, my wife started making oatmeal.
 We didn’t learn until he was finished eating that he had been lying.
 He should have said he didn’t care what he had for breakfast, as long as it wasn’t oatmeal.
 Too late.
 But the oatmeal he ate that morning was unlike any oatmeal he had ever eaten.
 If you take plain oatmeal, bland as it is, and add a little brown sugar, some raisins, apples and walnuts, topped with a little cream, what you end up with is a big bowl of oatmeal cookie.
 Who doesn’t like oatmeal cookies?
-My nephew sure did.
+My nephew did.

-So, co-worker man, if the coffee is a little too bitter for your still-developing child-like palette, they can foo-foo it up (as my wife would say) and give you something sweet and mushy.
+So, co-worker man, if coffee is a little too bitter for your still-developing child-like palette, they can foo-foo it up (as my wife would say) and give you something sweet and mushy.
 But then again, going to a coffee shop isn’t really about the coffee.
 It’s about people.
 Seeing people, talking to people.
 Just being among other human beings.

-But back to the meet cute.
+Back to my meet cute.

 Get away from there.
 I shout this across the room.
 In my head.